Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 #### Select connections and status

+*PIM > Products > Select product > Tab Offers > Button Add > Button Add to multiple connections > Wizard window Select connections and status*

 ![Add to multiple connections](../../Assets/Screenshots/PIM/Products/List/Offers/MultipleConnections01.png "[Add to multiple connections]")

 **Select status and change tracking mode**

 - *Status*
   Click the drop-down list to select the connection status.
-The following statuses are available:
+The following options are available:
   - **This drop-down list is only displayed if**: The offer is active.
 It is displayed on the marketplace and can be sold there.
   - **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
   - **Offline**: The offer is unknown to the marketplace and therefore cannot be sold there.